 Supply chain network analytics and mapping allow you to trace the entire supply chain, monitor the production units, routes, and nodes.
 This will allow you to:

 - Identify routes that have bottlenecks that result in delays.

-- Track how your warehouses are performing based on such metrics as shelf time of goods, demand within 1-2 kms and take measures to either boost their performance or eliminate them.
+- Track how your warehouses are performing based on such metrics as shelf time of goods, demand within 1-2 km, and take measures to either boost their performance or eliminate them.

-- Get a clear understanding of your inventory (, spare parts, parts in transit, supply currently with customers and after-sales stock, finished goods).
+- Get a clear understanding of your inventory (spare parts, parts in transit, after-sales stock, finished goods).